-By just looking at a spa, it's very difficult to assess its jets and what they will deliver.
+By just looking at a hot tub, it's very difficult to assess its jets and what they will deliver.
 First and foremost, don't be fooled by appearances.
-Often, the jets can be the "sizzle" that’s meant to impress just by the way they look.
+Often, the hot tub massage jets can be the "sizzle" that’s meant to impress just by the way they look.
 For instance, you might see a wide variety of dazzling metal trim sizes surrounding the jet opening, but they might be window dressing.

 As a result, you can get a customized, personal massage experience, literally neck to toe.
 It's like a daily muscle meditation.

 Make sure the jets you're considering allow you to customize your massage.
-By adjusting water flow and volume through the jets, you can design a purely individual.
-In some cases, certain jet types are interchangeable, which allows you to customize even more.
-From the wide, single opening of our Euphoria jet that can deliver a deep-kneading muscle massage to small jets for the soles of your feet, we construct spas with up to eight different jet types, all placed to give you the best results.
-In fact, we believe configuring jets and jet types is something of an art form.
+By adjusting water flow and volume through the jets, you can design a purely individual massage.
+In some cases, certain jet types are interchangeable, which allows you to customize your massage even more.
+From the wide, single opening of our Euphoria® jet that can deliver a deep-kneading muscle massage to small jets for the soles of your feet, we construct spas with up to eight different jet types, all placed to give you the best results.
+In fact, we believe configuring jets and massage jet types is something of an art form.
 We've done it to create the ideal therapeutic or relaxing massage AND to let you customize the direction of flow of water in a way that works for you.

 There's no easy answer to that question.
 The number of jets you need or want really depends on your preferences, the size of the spa and the number of people who will use it at one time.
 Most important of all, what do you want to get from a spa massage?
 Are you a runner, tennis player or do other activities and would really benefit from a hamstring massage?
 What about your calves?
 Your feet?
 Will your trouble spots be well attended to?